 Pop culture and toy releasesPopular culture drives toy sales in Japan.
 The life cycles of licensed products are commonly tied to the serialization of a manga series or the release of anime seasons, video games, and movies in Japan.
 Traditional toys are mostly based on simple designs with an educational function for young people, but modern toy designs are commonly influenced by the culture of cuteness (kawaii) and current media trends.
-Product lines inspired by popular mascots and fictional characters in Japan are contributing to the success of licensors and licensees, being in demand among children and adults.
+Product lines inspired by popular mascots and fictional characters in Japan are contributing to the success of toys in the character merchandising segment, being in demand among children and adults.

 Another driver of the domestic toy market are fandoms of major franchises that are the targets of limited releases of mostly small collectibles.
 Ranging from time-limited figurines sold through capsule toy vending machines (gacha) to long-lasting products like character models, dedicated fans, so-called otaku, are boosting the demand in the adult population and creating new market opportunities.